bangank36/spriral-learning/today-i-learn.md

 ## 05-03-2023
 - Firebase allow `x-frame-options` on emulator but not on production, need to explicit define this in proxy or in firebase config
+- react-app-rewired not taken in account? config-overrides.js is ignored?
+Keep an eye on `config-overrides-path` option in package.json to see if the overriden script is different